Konijima/PZ-BaseMod/Client-Server-Concept/lua/shared/MyModName/README.md

 ## Classes/

-> Classes directory will store all our lua classes that can be instanciated in both our client and server scripts.
+> `Classes/` directory will store all our lua classes that can be instanciated in both our client and server scripts.

 ## Libraries/

-> Libraries directory will store all the libraries (e.g: Json.lua) that can be used in both our client and server scripts.
+> `Libraries/` directory will store all the libraries (e.g: Json.lua) that can be used in both our client and server scripts.

 ## Config.lua